dhutapratama/docs/sail.md

 If you're using PhpStorm, please review JetBrain's documentation regarding [zero-configuration debugging](https://www.jetbrains.com/help/phpstorm/zero-configuration-debugging.html).

 > **Warning**
-> Laravel Sail relies on `artisan serve` to serve your application.
-The `artisan serve` command only accepts the `XDEBUG_CONFIG` and `XDEBUG_MODE` variables as of Laravel version 8.53.0.
-Older versions of Laravel (8.52.0 and below) do not support these variables and will not accept debug connections.
+> Lets Sail relies on `artisan serve` to serve your application.
+The `artisan serve` command only accepts the `XDEBUG_CONFIG` and `XDEBUG_MODE` variables as of Lets version 8.53.0.
+Older versions of Lets (8.52.0 and below) do not support these variables and will not accept debug connections.

 <a name="sail-customization"></a>
 ## Customization